KirstenMayland/SDLshooterGame/README.md

 great tutorial bc it gives you mostly correct code and then you need to bring it all the way to completion, forcing you to actually understand it
-(got better at makefiles, typedef structs, general SDL, refresher on pointers, function pointers)
+(got better at makefiles, typedef structs, general SDL, refresher on pointers, function pointers) so so many hours of debugging, trying to conceptualize it and get it to work